Valuation Menu

 "Under cross-examination, Eric Jordan's valuation shone brightly and withstood scrutiny."

 In 2026, Calgary stands as a unique case study in business valuation.
 While much of the world grapples with stagnant growth or "growth at any cost" models, Calgary has entered a phase of disciplined diversification.
-From a valuation perspective, the city is no longer just a proxy for oil prices; it is a high-yield, lower-risk alternative to the overheated tech hubs of the coasts.
+From a valuation perspective, the city is no longer just a proxy for oil prices it is a high-yield, lower-risk alternative to the overheated tech hubs of the coasts.

-1. The "Stability Premium" in Real Estate
+1. The Stability Premium in Real Estate

 In 2026, while Toronto and Vancouver are undergoing a "reset" characterized by flat or declining prices and high speculation risk, Calgary's market is defined by fundamental stability.

-• Inventory vs. Absorption: Unlike the 2021–2023 frenzy, 2026 sees a balanced-to-buyer-leaning market.
-For a business valuation, this means lower "occupancy cost" volatility.
-Businesses can project long-term lease or ownership costs with much higher certainty than in other major Canadian metros.
+Inventory vs. Absorption: Unlike the 2021-2023 frenzy, 2026 sees a balanced-to-buyer-leaning market.
+For a business valuation, this means lower occupancy cost volatility businesses can project long-term lease or ownership costs with much higher certainty than in other major Canadian metros.

-• The Conversion Play: Calgary leads the world in office-to-residential conversions.
-From a valuation standpoint, this has effectively "mopped up" excess office supply that would have otherwise depressed downtown commercial values, setting a floor for commercial real estate multiples in the core.
+The Conversion Play: Calgary leads the world in office-to-residential conversions.
+From a valuation standpoint, this has "mopped up" excess office supply that would have otherwise depressed downtown commercial values, effectively setting a floor for commercial real estate multiples in the core.

-2. Advanced Energy & The "MOU" Catalyst
+2. Advanced Energy & The MOU Catalyst

 Calgary remains the energy capital, but the nature of the assets has shifted.
-The Canada–Alberta Memorandum of Understanding (MOU), with key milestones achieved in April 2026, has fundamentally changed how we value energy-related firms.
+The Canada-Alberta Memorandum of Understanding (MOU), with key milestones hit in April 2026, has fundamentally changed how we value energy-related firms.

 3. Tech Growth vs. Cost of Talent

-4. The "Tax Shield" Advantage
+4. The Tax Shield Advantage

-• Comparison: Compared to the 11–12% rates in other provinces, this 3–4% difference acts as a direct bottom-line booster.
-In a higher interest-rate environment, Calgary businesses benefit from a built-in margin cushion that increases Net Present Value (NPV) relative to comparable firms in Ontario or British Columbia.
+Alberta's 8% corporate tax rate remains the lowest in Canada.
+Compared to the 11-12% seen in other provinces, this 3-4% difference is a direct bottom-line booster.
+In a 2026 environment where global interest rates have squeezed margins, Calgary businesses have a built-in cushion that increases NPV relative to a twin business in Ontario or BC.

 5. Strategic Logistics: The Prairie Economic Gateway